 launchable record tests --no-build googletest ./report

-By default, Gradle's report files are saved to build/test-results/test/, but that might be different depending on how your Gradle project is configured.
+• By default, Gradle's report files are saved to build/test-results/test/, but that might differ depending on how your Gradle project is configured.

-You can specify multiple directories if you do multi-project build.
+• You can specify multiple directories if you do a multi-project build.

-For a large project, a dedicated Gradle task to list up all report directories might be convenient.
+• A dedicated Gradle task to list all report directories might be convenient for a large project.
 See the upstream documentation for more details and insights.

-Alternatively, you can specify a glob pattern for directories or individual test report files (this pattern might already be specified in your pipeline script for easy copy-pasting), e.g. gradle **/build/**/TEST-*.xml.
+• Alternatively, you can specify a glob pattern for directories or individual test report files (this pattern might already be set in your pipeline script for easy copy-pasting), e.g., gradle **/build/**/TEST-*.xml.

 Jest

-First, in order to generate reports that Launchable can consume, use jest-junit to generate a JUnit XML file after you run tests.
+First, to generate reports that Launchable can consume, use jest-junit to generate a JUnit XML file after you run tests.

 # install jest-junit reporter